 Independent Analytics includes a Geographic menu that shows which countries and cities your visitors are from.

-You can reach this dashboard via the Geographic menu item at the top of the page.
+You can reach this dashboard via the Geographic report link in the sidebar.

 How to use the data table

-Like other dashboards, the Geographic page includes a data table with a row for every unique location.
+Like other dashboards, the Geographic report also includes a data table with a row for every unique location.

 There’s also a Continent column that’s hidden by default.
 You can display it by customizing the columns.